vsariola/shader-holiday-card/README.md

 | 2023 | Torus  | [torus.frag](code/torus.frag)   | [![Torus](https://www.shadertoy.com/media/shaders/mlKcWt.jpg)](https://www.shadertoy.com/view/mlKcWt)  |
 | 2022 | Gears  | [gears.frag](code/gears.frag)   | [![Gears](https://www.shadertoy.com/media/shaders/DssSDS.jpg)](https://www.shadertoy.com/view/DssSDS)  |
 | 2021 | Tunnel | [tunnel.frag](code/tunnel.frag) | [![Tunnel](https://www.shadertoy.com/media/shaders/NtKGWh.jpg)](https://www.shadertoy.com/view/NtKGWh) |

+The codes here are extremely unoptimized and slow for what they do, but that doesn't matter, as they will be running on a holiday card with more computing power than your computer 😸

 Now, fork one of the shaders on ShaderToy and make your own animation!
 Once you are happy with your shader, save it into .frag file, following the examples